 With that said, True notes that he’s seen liners last a long time.
 “We have areas that were installed when we first started producing liners 10 years ago,” he says, “that are still running today.”
 Many of those liners replaced traditional AR steel liners, and True says that plant facilitators have appreciated the difference.

 “Our customers that have used our wear liners understand the cost savings that they provide,” he explains.
 “Before using our wear liners, customers were replacing or repairing equipment more often, which increased their labor cost, equipment cost, and downtime.”

 5. How should you select the right liner for your application?

-With all of these factors considered, how should you select a wear liner for your rock crushing application?
+With these factors considered, how should you select a wear liner for your rock crushing application?

 It always helps to consult with an expert.

 Don’t settle for a standard wear liner simply because it’s what’s been used before.
 Over the past decade, wear liner technology has improved, resulting in materials that are more durable, more flexible, and easier to install.
 Talking with engineers can result in a liner that’s custom-built for your application using cutting-edge technology.
 This gets the job done more effectively – and over the long-run is more cost-efficient.

 Ready to get started with a wear liner suited to your rock crushing needs?